 OK.
 So you’ve just finished an awesome piece of work and are ready to collect payment and send your customer on their way.
 But first you must complete the final step of the process which is to bandage the tattoo.
 Tattooing is a painful art form as it causes some bleeding and swelling in the part of skin that is tattooed.
 Although the end product is a very beautiful piece of art some precautions need to be taken to protect your customer and the tattoo itself.
 Bandaging a tattoo is the last step of the tattoo making process.

+The process of bandaging a tattoo is pretty simple, but also very important.
 The main aim of bandaging a tattoo is to protect the clothes from getting stained with blood or ink from the freshly complete tattoo.
-The other intention is to protect the area of skin from possible bacterial and other infectious agents in the surrounding.
-Although a fresh tattoo should get as much fresh air as possible but you do not want to risk the vulnerable part of your skin.
+The other intention is to protect the area of skin from possible bacterial and other debris such as dirt, dust, etc. Although a fresh tattoo should get as much fresh air as possible but you do not want to risk the vulnerable part of your skin.

 Once tattoo has been completed make sure you wipe the area down real good with green soap.
 Green soap is used during the entire tattoo process, before, during, and after.
 It is a skin prep and disinfectant used by tattoo artists as well as doctors to clean skin.
 Also don’t forget a wash bottle for applying soap.

 Next, apply very small amount of Tattoo Afterlife Redemption cream on the area.
 If you don’t have this many artists just use thin layer of Vaseline.
 This is done to prevent the bandage from sticking to the skin, but also helps seal the pores and prevent further bleeding.